-Conclusion - The supporting local business policy within the plan does not directly lead to development.
+Conclusion - The Rural Enterprise Policy within the plan does not directly lead to development.
 All sites within the settlement boundary and within the 'open countryside' require a planning application.
-Policy BL1 and Policy BL12 includes some criteria to minimise the impact on the natural environment and have appropriate drainage.
-Overall there are no likely significant effects with regards to Bartrestree with Lugwardine NDP Policy BL12.
+Policy DM3, DM4 and DM13 include criteria to protect against adverse impacts on the natural environment, biodiversity and have appropriate drainage.
+Overall there are no likely significant effects in regards to Dormington and Mordiford NDP Policy DM14, when taking into account the inclusion of Policy DM3, DM4 and DM13.

-Neighbourhood Plan Policy: BL14-Redundant Rural Buildings
+Neighbourhood Plan Policy: DM15- Community Energy Schemes